-Blood Glucose Monitoring Devices Market Size and Share
+Blood Glucose Monitoring Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-The global blood glucose monitoring devices market is valued at USD 24.56 billion in 2025, is projected to expand at a 7.82% compound annual growth rate (CAGR), and should reach USD 35.79 billion by 2030.
+The global blood glucose monitoring market is valued at USD 24.56 billion in 2025, is projected to expand at a 7.82% compound annual growth rate (CAGR), and should reach USD 35.79 billion by 2030.
 Growth rests on the rapid replacement of finger-stick self-monitoring with continuous and connected sensors that provide round-the-clock glycemic profiles.
 Asia-Pacific is emerging as the fastest-growing region as large-scale screening programmes in China and India bring first-time users into the device ecosystem.
 Industry leaders are forging partnerships that link glucose sensors to insulin delivery and consumer wearables, signaling a move toward full-service diabetes management platforms instead of stand-alone devices.
 Progress in miniaturized and non-invasive sensing is broadening the potential user base, while tighter integration of glucose data with digital therapeutics is turning real-time readings into actionable care pathways.
 Affordability challenges persist, yet bulk-purchase contracts and over-the-counter options are gradually lowering upfront costs, helping the market sustain momentum.

 Key Report Takeaways

-• By end user, homecare settings commanded 61.9 % share in 2024 and are forecast to grow at a 10.5 % CAGR to 2030.
+• By end user, home care settings commanded a 61.9% share in 2024 and are forecast to grow at a 10.5% CAGR to 2030.

-• By distribution channel, retail pharmacies led with 47.2 % share in 2024; online sales are projected to rise at a 13.6 % CAGR to 2030.
+• By distribution channel, retail pharmacies led with a 47.2 % share in 2024; online sales are projected to rise at a 13.6 % CAGR to 2030.

 • By geography, North America captured 42 % of revenue in 2024, and Asia-Pacific is anticipated to post the fastest regional growth at a 10.2 % CAGR to 2030.